-If you forget these dating rules, the consequences will be more severe than your partner sneaking out the window of a restaurant bathroom.
-The maximum civil penalty for RCRA violations recently increased to $76,764 per day, per violation–and you can't go Dutch on that bill.
+If you forget the RCRA dating rules, getting ghosted by your sweetie will be the least of your worries.
+The maximum civil penalty for a typical violation of the RCRA hazardous waste management standards for generators increased to $87,855 per day, per violation.
+You can't go Dutch on that bill.

 Learn more about RCRA Satellite Areas: